replicatedhq/replicated-field-labs/labs/lab18-helm-charts/README.md

 ### Using the CLI

-For the CLI, you should have already completed the [Hello World](https://github.com/replicatedhq/kots-field-labs/blob/main/labs/lab00-hello-world/README.md) Lab, as it covers how to set up your local Dev environment with the Replicated CLI.
+Before working with the Replicated CLI, you should have already completed the [Hello World Lab](https://github.com/replicatedhq/kots-field-labs/blob/main/labs/lab00-hello-world/README.md) which covers how to set up a local dev environment with the Replicated CLI.

 Make sure to update your environment variables to interact with this application.
 See [Get Started -> Steps 1 and 2](https://github.com/replicatedhq/kots-field-labs/blob/main/labs/lab00-hello-world/README.md)